JMoran1/AIGroup/README.md

-Image data can be found on blackboard in the Week 3 data.
-Its too large to upload to GitHub.
+The main code can be found in the presentation.ipynb file and contains all of the code.

+For specific code for creating the CNN and TL model this can be found in their respective files but the code has been cleaned up and added to the presentation notebook.